teibor/bully-1/README.md

 First,you should Set up cross-compile toolchain on your PC or Build up enviroment on your android device.

-How to statically compile bully program
+How to compile bully program

 $ apt-get install libpcap-dev openssl